tafrancois/Python-Portfolio/README.md

-# Python
+# Python Portfolio
-This repository is a collection of projects and homework assignments from a master's python course at Maryville University.
+This repository is a collection of projects and homework assignments I coded from a master's Python course at Maryville University.